Fall Hiking & Biking in the Glens Falls Region

 Location: Lake George through Glens Falls

-For some of the best fall foliage views in the entire region, take your mountain bike to West Mountain in Queensbury, NY.
-The trails open up for mountain biking during the summer and fall.
+For some of the best fall foliage views in the entire region, take your mountain bike to West Mountain.
+The20+ miles of trails open up for mountain biking during the summer and fall.
 You can even take a scenic chairlift ride to the top!

 Location: 59 West Mountain Road, Queensbury